ufechner7/KiteViewer/Windows.md

 If you want to use Kiteviewer on Windows, I suggest to install

 1. a decent editor, for example VSCodium
+   You can download it from https://github.com/VSCodium/vscodium/releases
+   At the time of writing you would need the file **VSCodiumSetup-x64-1.52.1.exe**

 2. Git for Windows.
-During installation, selec VSCodium as editor.
+During installation, selec VSCodium (or your prefered editor) as editor and select bash as your prefered terminal.
 3. Julia.
 During installation select "Add Julia to the path."
+   You can download it from https://julialang.org/downloads/ At the time of writing version 1.6.0beta1 is suggested.

 Git for Windows will not only provide the git version control system, but also a bash shall.
 When using the bash shall you can use the same commands that I am suggesting in [README.md](./README.md)  for Linux.

+## Important bash commands

+### Print the current directory

+pwd

+### Change the current directory

+cd

+### List the content of the current directory

+ls

+ls -la

+The second version prints more information about each file.

+### Start Julia

+julia --project

+This launches julia and uses the packages of the file Project.toml as environment.

+## Using VSCodium
+Use the menu "Open file or directory..." to opent the folder "repos/KiteViewer"

+Then open the file src/KiteViewer.jl in the Explorer on the left.

+Use the menu entry "View->Terminal" to open a Terminal.
+In the terminal launch julia with the command
+julia --version